 - As an emergency fund – Emergency funds are important to prepare you for sudden unexpected expenses.
 However, it would be more efficient to put your emergency fund in a traditional savings account.
 Only put your emergency fund in a TFSA if you have spare contribution room not being used for investments.

 - Holding cash for more than the short-term – As stated earlier, there is very little tax benefit from holding cash in a TFSA.
 Unless you have spare contribution room, you are foregoing the potential tax savings on capital gains and dividends resulting from investing.

 Ready to take full advantage of the tax benefits of a TFSA and save thousands of dollars along the way?

-Depending on your needs, you can open a TFSA investment account or TFSA savings account.
+Depending on your needs, you can open a TFSA investment account and/or TFSA savings account.

-If you’re looking for the overall best TFSA investing account, I myself use and highly recommend the self-directed Questrade TFSA.
-Along with having one of the cheapest trading fees in Canada, you can hold CAD and USD currencies, allowing you to trade both Canadian and U.S. stocks.
+If you’re looking for the overall best TFSA investing account, go with the self-directed Questrade TFSA.
+Along with having one of the cheapest trading fees in Canada, you can hold both CAD and USD currencies, allowing you to trade Canadian and U.S. stocks.

 When used right, a TFSA is one of the most powerful tools that Canadians have at their disposal to further their financial aspirations.

 I hope that this guide has equipped you with the knowledge to save thousands in taxes over your lifetime.